tsdaemon/moodle-circleci-assignment/README.md

 ## Prepare your repository

-To create CircleCI project you need [GitHub](https://github.com) or [BitBucket](https://bitbucket.org/) repository with test scenarious.
+To create CircleCI project you need a [GitHub](https://github.com) or [BitBucket](https://bitbucket.org/) repository with test scenarious.
 Start from creating a configuration file `.circleci/config.yml` in your repository with a following content:

 ```